Masaru Emoto: Biography

-Emoto was born in Yokohama and graduated from Yokohama Municipal University after taking courses in International Relations.
+Emoto was born in Yokohama and graduated from Yokohama City University after taking courses in International Relations.
 He worked in the Nagoya Office (Central Japan Office) of the Yomiuri Shimbun newspaper, then founded the International Health Medical company in 1986.
 In 1989, he received exclusive rights to market the Magnetic Resonance Analyzer, a device patented by Ronald Weinstock (Patent 5,592,086), which was alleged to be able to detect the magnetic field around a human hair, for example, and diagnose almost any disease.
 He renamed it the "Vibration-o-Meter," became an operator himself, and started a business dealing in vibrations.

 He was President Emeritus of the International Water For Life Foundation, a non-profit organization based in Oklahoma City in the United States.
 In 1992, he became a Doctor of Alternative Medicine at the Open International University for Alternative Medicine in India, a fraudulent college that sold illegitimate degrees and was later shut down.